Deja vu: LA County sheriff closes gun shops again

 Los Angeles County, the nation’s most populous with 10 million residents, enacted a stay-at-home order last week that required all nonessential businesses to close to slow the spread of the virus.

 On Tuesday, Villanueva ordered the shops closed.
-Panic-buying that produced long lines at the shops was worrisome form a public safety standpoint, he said.
+Panic-buying that produced long lines at the shops was worrisome from a public safety standpoint, he said.

 Soon after that, the county counsel and the health department said the shops are among those considered essential under the county's stay-at-home order that closed many businesses and urged all residents to stay home as much as possible.